akiym/List-ToHash/README.md

 # DESCRIPTION

-List::ToHash provides fast conversion list to hash.
+List::ToHash provides fast conversion list to hash by using lightweight callback API.

 `map` is so simple and good for readability.
 I usually use this in this situation.